-2 (a) On application of a party showing an agreement described in Section 2, 3 and the opposing party's refusal to arbitrate, the Court shall order the parties to proceed 4 with arbitration; but, if the opposing party denies the existence of the agreement to 5 arbitrate, the Court shall proceed summarily to the determination of the issue so raised 6 and shall order arbitration if found for the moving party, otherwise, the application shall 7 be denied.
-8 (b) On application, the Court may stay an arbitration proceeding 0 commenced or threatened on a showing that there is no agreement to arbitrate.
-Such an commenced or threatened on a showing that there is no agreement to arbitrate.
-Such an This issue, when in substantial and bona fide dispute, shall be forthwith immediately and summarily tried and the stay ordered if found the Court shall order the stay if it finds for the moving party.
-If found it finds for the opposing party, the Court shall order the parties to proceed go to arbitration.

-2 (c) If an issue referable to arbitration under the alleged agreement is 3 involved in an action or proceeding pending in a Court having jurisdiction to hear 4 applications under subdivision (a) of this Section, the application shall be made therein.
-5 Otherwise and subject to Section 17, the application may be made in any Court of 6 competent jurisdiction.
-7 (d) An y action or proceeding involving an issue subject to arbitration shall 8 be stayed if an order for arbitration or an application therefor for arbitration has been 9 made under this section. or, - i If the issue is severable, the stay may be with respect thereto 10 to that specific issue only.
-When the application is made in such this action or 11 proceeding, the order for compelling arbitration shall include such a stay of the Court 12 action or proceeding.
-13 (e) An order for arbitration shall not be refused on the ground that the 14 claim in issue lacks merit or bona fides or because any fault or grounds for the claim 15 sought to be arbitrated have not been shown.
-16 SECTION 4.
-PROCEEDINGS FOR PROVISIONAL REMEDIES.
-17 (a) The Court, upon application of a party, may hear a request for and 18 grant a party's request for an available remedy any remedy available for the 19 preservation of property, securing the satisfaction of judgment, or to protect the integrity 20 of the arbitration process to the same extent and under the same conditions as if the
+- (a).
+On application of a party showing an agreement described in Section 2, and the opposing party's refusal to arbitrate, the court shall order the parties to proceed with arbitration unless an opposing party denies the existence of the agreement to arbitrate, in which case the court shall proceed summarily to determine the issue.
+Unless the court finds that there is no agreement to arbitrate, it shall order the parties to proceed with the arbitration. - (b) On application, the court may stay an arbitration proceeding commenced or threatened on a showing that there is no agreement to arbitrate.
+This issue, when in substantial and bona fide dispute, shall be immediately and summarily tried and the court shall order the stay if it finds for the moving party.
+If it finds for the opposing party, the court shall order the parties to go to arbitration. - (c) If an issue referable to arbitration under the alleged agreement is involved in an action or proceeding pending in a court having jurisdiction to hear applications under subsection (a), the application shall be filed in that court.
+Otherwise and subject to Section 18, the application may be made in any other court of competent jurisdiction. - (d) An action or proceeding involving an issue subject to arbitration shall be stayed if an order or an application for arbitration has been made under this section.
+If the issue subject to arbitration is severable, the stay may be ordered with respect to that issue only.
+When the application is made in this action or proceeding, the order compelling arbitration shall include a stay of the court action or proceeding.

+(e) An order for arbitration shall not be refused on the ground that the claim in issue lacks merit or because grounds for the claim sought to be arbitrated have not been shown.

+SECTION 4.
+PROVISIONAL REMEDIES.

+(a) Before arbitrators are appointed in accordance with Section 7 and are authorized and able to act, the court, upon application of a party, may for good cause shown enter an order for available provisional remedies to preserve property, secure the satisfaction of judgment, or protect the integrity of the arbitration process to the same extent and under the same conditions as if the dispute were in civil litigation rather than arbitration.